Robinhood xStock (HOODX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Robinhood xStock Historical Price

-According to the latest data gathered on Robinhood xStock live price page, the current price of Robinhood xStock is 145.48USD.
+According to the latest data gathered on Robinhood xStock live price page, the current price of Robinhood xStock is 140.57USD.
 The circulating supply of Robinhood xStock(HOODX) is

 In the past 24 hours, Robinhood xStock has shown a price movement of